Sustain What

 Here are some solution pathways to assess as headlines hopscotch from one tornado to the next.

-INSERT, 4/7 - Watch my Columbia Climate School Sustain What webcast with some of America's top experts on how to build safer in tornado danger zones.
+INSERT - Watch my Sustain What webcast with some of America's top experts on how to build safer in tornado danger zones.
 I was joined by Daphne LaDue of the University of Oklahoma, Ian Livingston of the Washington Post’s Capital Weather Gang blog, the “expanding bull’s eye effect” researchers Steve Strader of Villanova and Walker Ashley of Northern Illinois University, Julie Rochman, board chair at Smart Home America, and Jim Ayotte, CEO of the Florida Manufactured Housing Association.

 We examined industry assertions that manufactured homes (which you likely know best as mobile homes) are as safe as regular habitation.
 There was a lot of agreement on prioritizing steps to be sure these homes are anchored using best practices, something many states in the South have not pursued.
 There were some points of disagreement but much to agree on and work on!